 Learn Decision Table

-To learn more about how to model decision tables in detail, please download our paper at https://www.flexrule.com/resources/decision-table/
+To learn more about how to model decision tables in detail, please check the Resource Hub at https://resource.flexrule.com/knowledge-base/decision-table-101/

 - XBRL and Standard Business Reporting